yassinedoghri/codeigniter-altcha/README.md

    </form>
    ```

-### 2. Configure
+### 2. Configuration

 Copy the `Altcha.php` config file from
 `vendor/yassinedoghri/codeigniter-altcha/src/Config/` into your project's config
 folder and update the namespace to Config.
-You will also need to have these
+You will also need to have the class
-classes extend the original classes.
+extend the original class.

 ```php